The 3rd Asia AI Awards

 Professor Lee Sungyeop of Korea University Graduate School of Technology Management is delivering a judging comment at the '3rd Asia AI Awards Ceremony' held at Maehwa Hall, Press Center, Jung-gu, Seoul on December 18, 2025.
 Photo by Kang Jinhyung

-This year, the judging panel consisted of five IT experts from academia, industry, and research institutes.
-The judges reviewed the submissions from each company and conducted a fair evaluation based on a variety of criteria, including technological capability, innovation, ethics, social contribution, and data security, to select the award recipients.
+This year's judging panel consisted of five IT experts from academia, industry, and research institutes.
+The panel evaluated each company based on their submitted statements of achievement, assessing various criteria such as technological capability, innovation, ethics, social contribution, and data security, and selected the awardees through a fair evaluation process.

-SK Telecom, which received the Deputy Prime Minister and Minister of Science and ICT Award, was recognized for leading the popularization of AI in Korea through its advanced AI agent service "A.Dot," which assists in various aspects of daily life, and for boosting productivity with its proprietary large language model (LLM)-based AI solution "A.Dot X."
+SK Telecom, which received the Deputy Prime Minister and Minister of Science and ICT Award, led the way in popularizing AI in Korea through its advanced AI agent service 'A.Dot,' which assists in everyday life.
+The company was selected as an awardee for enhancing productivity with its proprietary large language model (LLM)-based AI solution, 'A.Dot X.'

-Hancom, which also received the Deputy Prime Minister and Minister of Science and ICT Award, was highly praised for establishing AI data sovereignty based on the vast amount of documents accumulated in public institutions.
+Hancom, also receiving the Deputy Prime Minister and Minister of Science and ICT Award, was highly praised for establishing AI data sovereignty based on the vast amount of documents accumulated in public institutions.

-Intellivix, which received the Minister of SMEs and Startups Award, introduced innovative technology to the AI surveillance sector through the development and commercialization of a generative AI surveillance system.
-Turnacious was also recognized for enabling global stock market investors to easily access corporate information and unstructured financial data using AI technology.
+Intellivix, which received the Minister of SMEs and Startups Award, introduced innovative technology to the AI monitoring field through the development and commercialization of generative AI monitoring systems.
+Turnacious was also recognized as an awardee for supporting global stock market investors with AI technology that enables easy access to corporate information and unstructured financial data.

-Claiwant received the President's Award from the National Information Society Agency for enhancing transparency in the public procurement market by precisely analyzing massive bidding data with AI.
+Client received the President’s Award from the National Information Society Agency for enhancing transparency in the public procurement market by precisely analyzing vast bidding data with AI.

-Xenon, which received the Korea Venture Business Association President's Award, developed a platform that allows companies to easily build AI services based on their own data.
-Sagak was also selected as a co-recipient for its on-device, hyper-personalized learning AI agent solution, while Naeiruri expanded logistics services with its AI-based subscription delivery system.
+Xenon, which received the Venture Business Association President’s Award, developed a platform that allows companies to easily build AI services based on their own data.
+Sagak was also selected as a co-winner for providing personalized services with its on-device, hyper-personalized learning AI agent solution, while Naeiruri expanded logistics services with its AI-based regular delivery system.

-Lee Sungyeop, Professor at Korea University Graduate School of Technology Management and chair of the judging panel, stated, "I would like to express my gratitude to the business leaders who worked hard on AI technology development throughout the year, as well as to government officials, academics, and everyone who supported these efforts through policies and securing budgets.
+Lee Sungyeop, Professor at Korea University Graduate School of Technology Management and chair of the judging panel, stated, "I would like to express my gratitude to the business leaders who have worked hard to develop AI technology over the past year, as well as to government officials and academics who have supported these efforts through various policies and budget allocations.
 I encourage everyone to continue striving forward in the future."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.